Wuliangliang-ide/Database-structure/README.md

-# Graph
+# Database Structure
- There are some codes about implementing of Database structure of Graph
+ There are some codes about implementing of Database structure.